BartoszJanota/automan-debugger/README.md

 ####Open project

 I assume you have you IntelliJ IDEA 14 opened.
 Now go to *File -> Open...* and choose */automan-debugger* folder.
-IntelliJ shoudl open this project automatically as a IntelliJ Platform Plugin.
+IntelliJ shoudl open this project automatically as an IntelliJ Platform Plugin.
 You can validate this - you should see a plugin icon nearby *automan-debugger* in the project View.

 ####Add *Intellij Platform Plugin Project SDK*